 Table 35 shows the results if there were no offers for Seasonal DR or Seasonal EE in the 2021/2022 RPM Base Residual Auction and everything else had remained the same.
 All binding constraints would have remained the same.
 The RTO clearing price would have remained the same at \$140.00 per MW-day, and the clearing quantity would have decreased to 163,222.5 MW.
 The clearing quantity of seasonal capacity would have decreased to 106.2 MW.
-The ATSI clearing price would have decreased to \$166.26 per MW-day, and the clearing quantity would have decreased to \$166.26 per MW-day, and the clearing quantity for satisfying ATSI's reliability requirement would have remained the same at 0 MW.
+The ATSI clearing price would have decreased to \$166.26 per MW-day, and the clearing quantity would have decreased to 8,005.8 MW.
+The clearing quantity of seasonal capacity for satisfying ATSI's reliability requirement would have remained the same at 0 MW.
 The EMAAC clearing price would have decreased to \$165.47 per MW-day, and the clearing quantity would have decreased to 29,229.3 MW.